vickneee/web-development-studies/studies/Metropolia UAS React.js Learning Diary/worksheet.md

 My Bookstore app is now deployed to GitHub Pages: [Firebase Bookstore App](https://vickneee.github.io/firebase-bookstore-app/)

 ### Desired Further Understanding:
 I'd like to learn and understand more about code testing with Vitest and End-to-End testing (E2E) with Playwright (and also Cypress).
-I started Full Stack MOOC course of Helsingin University.
+I started Full Stack open course of Helsinki University.
 I also want to learn more about the design of the React.js components with the Tailwind CSS framework.
-I found the Tailwind CSS framework interesting, and I want to learn more about it.
 I see that it is a beneficial framework for the design of the components, and it is straightforward to use and very widely used.

 ### Meaning and Future Use:
 I will definitely use React.js Framework and Vitest testing (also E2E tests) in my future as a developer.

 ## Conclusion:
 These lectures were very interesting to learn and practice.
 There were many chances to practice, which I liked a lot, and I learned many new things.
 Overall, that course was very beneficial.
+I will continue to learn more about React.js and its testing on Full Stack Open course of Helsinki University.